 Granted, neither are perfect devices, but they're both good for listening to music, controlling a limited range of smart home tech, and performing a few party tricks.
 They can even now be used to call friends and family.
-So which should you get, Amazon Echo or Google Home?
+So which should you get?
 Read on to find out.

 Amazon Echo v Google Home: Design

 Google Home's design is also sparse with only one mute button that sits on the back.
-However, Home is white with interchangeable bases that bring a much needed spark of colour, and overall has the better look, we think.
+However, Home is white with interchangeable bases that bring a much needed spark of colour, and looks better for it.
 It's also smaller than Echo and pear-shaped with a slight slant on top that's touch capacitative for volume control.

 While some may like the larger look of the taller Amazon Echo, Google Home wins the most style points here.
-It can blend in a little better with the rest of your living room, kitchen or bedroom better, thanks to its squat frame and colourful customisation.
+It can blend in a little better with the rest of your living room, kitchen or bedroom thanks to its squat frame and colourful customisation.

 Amazon Echo v Google Home: Interactions and sound performance